MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 The first parameter should be ```<param name="video_device" value="/dev/video0" />```.
 You need to change ```/dev/video0``` value to the one corresponding to the usb camera.
 This is where I had some trouble to continue. ```lsusb``` or ```lspci``` can help you to get the camera.
 I did not understood so far, what to replace.

+## Conclusion

+The Nvidia Jetson Nano can embed the Deep Pose Neural Network but quickly slow down.
+Few parameters can improve its efficiency.
+First temperature is more than important, keep it low (24°C), then some parameters in the config file can be changed also.
+For the rest, I advise to look for the fps of the camera that might be a good solution for performance improvement.